elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

 ## Introduction
 The responsibility for infectious disease data collection and management in Belgium is divided between several institutes and organizational layers.
 Belgium is a federated country, with both national and subnational health authorities which have separate responsibilities for infectious diseases.

 The **National Public Health Institute (Sciensano)** is responsible for epidemiology and surveillance of infectious diseases at the national level and transmission of data to the international level (ECDC, WHO).
-Sciensano coordinates national epidemiological surveillance in collaboration with the **subnational Health Authorities** for Flanders, Brussels, Wallonia and the German-speaking community (see Health Authorities infra).
+Sciensano coordinates national epidemiological surveillance in collaboration with the **subnational Health Authorities** for Flanders, Brussels, Wallonia and the German-speaking community (see Health Authorities below).
 At the subnational level, the federated health authorities are responsible for infection prevention and control.
 This includes the maintenance of data registries for 1) vaccination and 2) mandatory notification of infectious diseases.
 This leads to a fragmented system across different communities (Flanders, Wallonia, French-speakers in Brussels, and Dutch-speakers in Brussels), as described below in section ‘National data sources’.

 ## Health authorities
 * **Sciensano (National Public Health Institute)** has several responsibilities for infectious diseases:
   * [Epidemiology of infectious disease](https://www.sciensano.be/en/about-sciensano/sciensanos-organogram/epidemiology-infectious-diseases): Sciensano is responsible for the evaluation of epidemiology and public health impact of all infectious diseases in Belgium, including:
     * Providing support to federal entities in case of outbreaks
     * Transmitting infectious disease epidemiology to international institutes (e.g., ECDC, WHO)
-    * Performing health threat detection through the risk assessment group (RAG)
+    * Performing health threat detection through the Risk Assessment Group (RAG)
     * Making recommendations to the health authorities regarding the implementation of measures to combat and prevent infectious diseases
-  * Microbiology (human and veterinary): Sciensano is responsible for the  development of expertise in diagnosis and sub-analyses of infectious diseases
+  * Microbiology ([human](https://www.sciensano.be/en/about-sciensano/sciensanos-organogram/laboratory-medical-microbiology-lmm) and [veterinary](https://www.sciensano.be/en/about-sciensano/sciensanos-organogram/veterinary-bacteriology)): Sciensano is responsible for the  development of expertise in diagnosis and sub-analyses of infectious diseases
   * [Healthdata.be](https://healthdata.sciensano.be/) provides a technical infrastructure for the collection of registries, using a pseudonymised national registry number.
 The platform also facilitates automated data extraction (e.g., from clinical laboratories) and the linkage of registries.

 * The **Federal Service for Public Health** maintains a registry of [minimal hospital dataset](https://www.health.belgium.be/fr/sante/organisation-des-soins-de-sante/hopitaux/systemes-denregistrement/rhm) for reimbursement of hospitals.
 It was also responsible for the hospital surge capacity management plan during the COVID-19 pandemic.
 The High Council of Health is a group of experts that provide advice (e.g., on vaccination and other health measures such as masks).